wp-plugins/rencontre/readme.txt

 * Low resource ;
 * Multilingual ;
 * Easy administration with filtering members ;
+* Import/Export members in CSV with photos ;
 * Standalone, not depend on other services ;

-available languages : FR, US, ES (thanks to Sanjay Gandhi), DA (thanks to C-FR.net).
+available languages : FR, US, ES (thanks to Sanjay Gandhi), DA (thanks to C-FR.net), CN (thanks to Lucien Huang)

 == Installation ==